-Without detailed and thorough training, the use of PPE beyond that which healthcare workers regularly use may endanger staff.
-Without training, additional PPE may be ineffective.
+Without detailed and thorough training, the use of PPE beyond that which HCW regularly use may endanger staff.

-Facilities should develop policies for monitoring and management of potentially exposed HCW.
+Facilities should develop policies for monitoring and management of potentially exposed HCWs.

 Facilities should keep a log of all staff that are involved in the care of EVD patients.